Breaking the Curse of Dimensionality: Diffusion Models Efficiently Learn Low-Dimensional Distributions: Problem Setup

-\paragraph{Training loss of diffusion models.} Unfortunately, the score function $\nabla \log p_t$ is usually unknown, as it depends on the underlying data distribution $p_{\rm data}$.
-To enable data generation via the reverse SDE \eqref{eq:reve}, a common approach is to estimate the score function $\nabla \log p_t$ using the training samples $\{\bm x^{(i)}\}_{i=1}^N$ based on the scoring matching \cite{ho2020denoising,song2020score}.
-Because of the equivalence between the score function $\nabla \log p_t(\bm x_t)$ and the posterior mean $\E\left[ \bm x_0 \vert \bm x_t \right]$, i.e.,
+\paragraph{Training loss of diffusion models.} Unfortunately, the score function $\nabla \log p_t$ at each $t \in [0,1]$ is typically unknown, as the marginal distribution $p_t$ is induced by the unknown data distribution $p_{\rm data}$.
+To enable data generation via the reverse-time ODE in \eqref{eq:reve}, we train a neural network to approximate the score function from the training data.
+In addition, Tweedie's formula \cite{efron2011tweedie} relates the score function $\nabla \log p_t(\bm x_t)$ to the posterior mean $\mathbb{E}\left[ \bm x_0 \mid \bm x_t \right]$ as follows: